Tyrrrz/CliFx/Readme.md

 133
 ```

-> ⚠️ Even though exit codes are represented by 32-bit integers in .NET, using values outside of 8-bit range will cause an overflow on Unix systems.
+> ⚠️ Even though exit codes are represented by 32-bit integers in .NET, using values outside of 8-bit unsigned range will cause an overflow on Unix systems.
 To avoid unexpected results, use numbers between 1 and 255 for exit codes that indicate failure.

 ### Graceful cancellation